Armour/Multiplayer-FPS/README.md

   ![img](Images/12.jpg)

 * Networking
-  * This game uses **Photon Unity Networking**, which is a good network model from Unity Assets Store
+  * This game uses **Photon Unity Networking 2**, which is a good network model from Unity Assets Store

 * Bullet effects
   * Bullets hitting different materials will cause different effects